easydns/chapps/README.md

 exactly what response to take in each case, saying that it is a site's prerogative to decide the fates of those emails.

-There is currently no local configuration of SPF.
 As of this writing, there is no completed SPF service, though there is a completed SPF enforcement handler, which needs only a script wrapper to become a service.
-However, I am more interested in writing a multi-policy service for inbound email, because of the odd interaction of greylisting with SPF.
+However, it seems better to create a unified inbound service offering SPF with integrated greylisting, because of the odd interaction of greylisting with SPF.

 ## Inbound Multi-policy Service (SPF + Greylisting)